Unicode library for C++ by Ross Smith

 the corresponding argument.
 Optionally the field number can be followed by a

-flag string, using the same syntax as format_as()
+flag string, using the same syntax as format_as() above.
+The braces are only

 needed if the field number or flag string is immediately followed by a letter